igor-baiborodine/kiroule.com/content/article/configure-custom-domain-and-https-in-netlify.md

 ```
 Here, the `104.198.14.52`  value is Netlify's load balancer IP address.

 `ALIAS Record` is a virtual host record, which allows pointing one domain name to another one.
-To configure it, use the following settings:
+To configure it, use the settings below:
 ```plaintext
 Type: ALIAS Record
 Host: www